 5: What is the one-sentence synopsis of your book?

-Nessie Malone uses her forensic science skills to figure out why her Aunt Audrey has disappeared after finding evidence of a lake monster in Lake Champlain.
+Nessie McGee uses her forensic science skills to figure out why her Aunt Audrey has disappeared after finding evidence of a lake monster in Lake Champlain.

 6: Is your book self-published, published by an independent publisher, or represented by an agency?